defund/coppersmith/README.md

 # coppersmith
 A totally generic implementation of Coppersmith's method that finds small roots for any modular multivariate polynomial.
-In particular, this supports:
+For example, this supports:
 * Univariate, bivariate, trivariate, theoretically n-variate polynomials.
 * Arbitrary monomials and degrees.
 * Unknown moduli, assuming you know some multiple.